Mullah Omar: U.S. invasion of Afghanistan

 In November 2001, he was heard over a short-wave radio ordering all Taliban troops to abandon Kabul and take to the mountains, noting, "defending the cities with front lines that can be targeted from the air will cause us terrible loss".
 In a November 2001 BBC Pashto interview, Omar said, "You (the BBC) and American puppet radios have created concern.
 But the current situation in Afghanistan is related to a bigger cause – that is the destruction of America. ...
 This is not a matter of weapons.
 We are hopeful for God's help.
 The real matter is the extinction of America.
 And, God willing, it [America] will fall to the ground."
 Claiming that the Americans had circulated "propaganda" that Omar had gone into hiding, Foreign Minister Wakil Ahmed Muttawakil stated that he would like to "propose that Prime Minister Blair and President Bush take Kalashnikovs and come to a specified place where Omar will also appear to see who will run and who not".
 He stated that Omar was merely changing locations due to security reasons.

 During the Battle for Kandahar in late November 2001, US Special Operations teams known as Texas 12 and Texas 17 aligned with Hamid Karzai and with General Gul Agha Sherzai, respectively, surrounded Kandahar backed by US Marines outside Lashkar Gah.
 On 28 November 2001, while under attack by a Russian-made BM-21 multiple rocket launcher, Texas 17 observed Omar's black American-made Chevrolet Suburban passing Kandahar Airport and travelling down highway four surrounded by a dozen sedans and six semi-trucks.
-Four US Navy F-18's from USS Kitty Hawk destroyed all the vehicles including the Suburban.
+Four US Navy F-18s from USS Kitty Hawk destroyed all the vehicles including the Suburban.
 The same day, 28 November 2001, the Taliban reported that Omar had supposedly survived an American air strike.